SteveDoyle2/pyNastran/README.md

 There is still a bit of updating left to do on the Wiki.
 The outdated wiki pages will be updated soon.

+## pyNastran v0.7.2 has been Released (4/25/2015)

+[Download pyNastran v0.7] (https://github.com/SteveDoyle2/pyNastran/releases)

+This is a bug fix release.

 ## pyNastran v0.7.1 has been Released (4/17/2015)

-[Download pyNastran v0.7] (https://github.com/SteveDoyle2/pyNastran/releases)

-Some of the improvements include:
+Some of the changes include:
  * OP2
    * superelement support
    * vectorized support (uses much less memory; Element Forces not vectorized yet)